tasharen/tnet/Assets/TNet/ReadMe - 3.0.6.txt

  Version History
 --------------------------------------------------------------------------------------------------------------------

+3.0.6
+- NEW: Added a string ID to RFC that you can specify to uniquely identify identical RFCs underneath the same TNObject.
+For example: having two turrets underneath one TNObject with each script having a "Fire" function.
+You can now specify a name of the property that will uniquely identify the RFC, thus making it possible to call only that one RFC instead of both at once.
+To call only that RFC, instead of tno.Send("name", ...) use tno.Send("name/property", ...);
+- NEW: WorkerThread now has a "priority" queue.
+All items in the priority queue gets processed before the regular queue.
+- NEW: Added OnInit() function to TNBehaviour.
+Use it instead of Awake() as it will be called as soon as the object gets created, but unlike Awake() it's called after the TNObject's ID has been set.
+- NEW: TNManager.playedTime will show the player's /played time.
+Played time is tracked automatically  via the player's save file.
+- NEW: It's now possible to assign the TNObject's data on creation.
+Useful if you mean to pass some starting data to your RCC.
+- NEW: Selecting a TNObject in Unity will now show its associated DataNode's data in inspector.
+- FIX: Fixed a bug in DataNode related to serialization of custom classes as text.
+- FIX: DataNode.SetHierarchy(path, null) will no longer remove the node's parent.
+- FIX: When retrieving a list of network interfaces, unknown status interfaces will no longer be ignored.
+- FIX: Improvements of how nested TNObjects work.

 3.0.5
 - NEW: TNet now automatically forces Application.runInBackground to be 'true' when connected.
 - NEW: Exposed TNObject.dataNode in case you need to run through its data manually.